I’ve rounded up my complete list of must-have newborn baby items that every first-time mom should have when her little one is born.

 We love it so much we have two!
 One for the changing area and one for the diaper bag.

-You’re going to want one of these at some point.
-Trust me.
-This is the easiest and quickest reading thermometer I’ve found.
+You’re going to need a trustworthy thermometer at some point.
+This is the easiest and quickest reading one I’ve found.

 Diaper bag first aid kit